 (of 100 and 150 words respectively)

 Knowing grammar can allow you to both write correct texts and to transfer your ideas in a clear way.
-To improve your Italian grammar you can rely on some specific books such as Nuova grammatical pratica della lingua italiana, Grammatica avanzata della lingua italiana, Esercitarsi con la grammatica (A1-A2), Esercitarsi con la grammatica (B1-B2).
-In alternative, you can write some texts in Italian and then ask a teacher or a friend to correct them.
+To improve your Italian grammar you can rely on some specific books such as New Italian grammar in practice, Grammatica avanzata della lingua italiana, Grammatica italiana, Grammatica italiana di base.
+You can also write some texts in Italian and then ask a teacher or a friend to correct them.

 Cohesion allows you to link two or more sentences or paragraphs on a lexical level, usually using connectives such as: infatti, perciò, comunque, mentre, innanzitutto, etc – For a list of the most used Italian connectives see i connettivi.